 One of the largest sources of GHG emissions is from the transportation sector, accounting for 30% from commercial trucks and automobiles – and in the San Francisco Bay Area, almost 40% of greenhouse gas emissions come from cars and trucks.

 The good news is California’s commitment to strong environmental standards.
 In 2016, California released the ZEV Emission Vehicle Plan and expanded it in 2018, with a target to put 5 million electric cars on California roads by 2030.
 In order for the State of California to reduce transportation greenhouse gas emissions by 20% from 1990 levels, it needs to promote electric transportation and cutting edge programs and technologies.
-With EVs sales in CA at a little over 550,000, California has a long way to go to reach its ZEV goals.
+With EVs sales in California at about 600,000, California has a long way to go to reach its ZEV goals.
 This is where Charge Across Town comes in – we have helped move the dial towards a 25% adoption rate at our statewide events.

 Over the past seven years, Charge Across Town (CAT) has been working across the state directly with consumers, community organizers, local government and the automotive industry to get people excited about driving and purchasing electric vehicles, and educating them about charging.
 Our approach has been to produce fun, user-friendly events, in a non-sales environment, for people to ask questions, talk to EV owners, learn about incentives, and of course take the cars out for a test-drive.
 Since 2012, we have conducted over 10,000 test-drives of all types of electric cars, surveyed over 20,000 consumers on EV attitudes and buying trends, worked with every major automotive company and local dealerships, and partnered with energy and infrastructure players to demonstrate charging solutions.
 Our data shows that when people can get behind the wheel of an electric car, and take it out for a spin, they are more likely to purchase an EV.
 As a matter of fact, over the past seven years, Charge Across Town has seen a 25% adoption rate of new and used EVs due to its educational test-drive events.